Trump reshapes US historical and cultural institutions

 REVIEW OF NATIONAL PARKS' SIGNAGE

-Following Trump's March 2025 executive order on anti-American ideology, the U.S. Interior Department said all national parks' interpretive signage - the plaques and panels that explain sites and events - was under review as the Trump administration attempted to reshape public spaces and museums.
+Following Trump's March 2025 executive order, the U.S. Interior Department said all national parks' interpretive signage - the plaques and panels that explain sites and events - was under review as the Trump administration attempted to reshape public spaces and museums.

 U.S. National Park Service staff subsequently removed a slavery exhibit on January 22 from a Philadelphia historic site where George Washington once lived.
 The exhibit included a reference to Washington's ownership of enslaved people.